ajhayden/TechnicalInterviewCourse/Unit_07_Linked_Lists/README.md

 2. Join nodes to get linked list
 3. Add required methods to LinkedList class

-### Linked List Problems (Easy)
+### Linked List Problems
-Problem 1
-- Write a program to remove duplicates from a sorted list Problem 2
+- Problem 1: Write a program to remove duplicates from a sorted list
-- Write a program to find the intersection of two linked lists Problem 3
+- Problem 2: Write a program to find the intersection of two linked lists
-- Write a program to merge two sorted lists
+- Problem 3: Write a program to merge two sorted lists
-Problem 4
-- Write a program to delete N nodes after M nodes of a linked list
+- Problem 4: Write a program to delete N nodes after M nodes of a linked list

 *An empty file to write code for these problems can be found under Unit_07_Linked_Lists -> Practice -> Problems.
 Additionally, solutions for each problem can be found under Unit_07_Linked_Lists -> Practice -> Solutions.*